chrisbrownell/IDD-Fa18-Lab3-ckb77/README.md

 ## In The Report

 In this lab, I experiment with a variety of sensors, sending the data to the Arduino serial monitor, writing data to the EEPROM of the Arduino, and then playing the data back.
-I also develop a ___ in part D.
+I also develop a music recording machine that supports composition and playback at the third-grade-band-level in part D.

 ## Part A.  Writing to the Serial Monitor